Otobius

 Otobius is a genus in the soft-bodied tick family, Argasidae.
 While similar to the genus Ornithodoros, it is characterized by a vestigial hypostome in adults, despite being developed in nymphs, in addition to the absence of both eyes and hood.

 Species

-Otobius is one of nine genera in the Argasid subfamily Ornithodorinae.
+Otobius is one of several genera in the Argasid subfamily Ornithodorinae.
+However, its subfamilial placement has been questioned in Mans et al. 2024.
 The genus currently contains two species: